I just got back from Spain with my parents. The vacation was nothing short of amazing. Read on to find out what we did!

 This was the most chaotic day of our trip.
 One thing we had heard before coming to Spain is that there are lots of shady people who prey on tourists.
 That didn't seem to be the case... until we arrived in Barcelona.

-The morning started with a delicious breakfast at the hotel.
+The breakfast at the hotel was delicious.
 The free time allowed us to continue with the Barcelona bus tour and have lunch at a deli near one of the stops.
 This was another memorable moment of our vacation.

 Deciding to take a break from the bus, my family went on the Barcelona Metro after lunch.
-We were boarding the train at one of the stations when a group of people started pushing through the crowd.
-Upon disembarking, Mom saw napkins sticking out of Dad's pockets.
+Some people started pushing through the crowd as we were boarding the train at one of the stations.
+Mom saw napkins sticking out of Dad's pockets as we got off the train.
 That means someone had tried to go through them!

 The napkins were all they got because my father had put them there as a decoy before starting out.
 I wish I could have seen their reactions.
 Perhaps I should get some Monopoly money the next time we visit Spain. :P

-Some time later, my parents were taking pictures in a courtyard when three teenage girls asked us to sign a petition of some sort.
+Later in the afternoon, my parents were taking pictures in a courtyard when three teenage girls asked us to sign some sort of petition.
 Dad felt these girls were up to no good and told them to GTFO.
 Chances are that they wanted to do questionable things while using the "petition" as a distraction.

-The third route of the Barcelona bus tour turned out to be fairly short.
-We finished the tour before coming back to the Metro.
+Seeing that third route of the Barcelona bus tour wasn't long at all, my family finished the tour before coming back to the Metro.
 Things then went from bad to worse.
 At another Metro station, Mom noticed four young men trying to get close to my father.
 The escalator we were riding suddenly came to a stop.
 Just then, she caught one of the guys reaching towards Dad's pocket.
 The guy only backed off when Mom angrily asked what he was doing.
 Yikes!

-Dad had an uneasy feeling, so we high-tailed it out of there.
+Dad had an uneasy feeling and suggested that we get the hell out of there.
 On the way back to the hotel, my father noticed a man on a rental bike spying on us from a distance.
 To say this was creepy would be an understatement.
 But at least the sandwiches were pretty good!

 Days 8 and 9